akshaldhal/heartbeat-sound/readme.md

 - **Model Inference**
   - `run_model.py`: Single script to load the trained model and run inference on a given audio file, uses `alignment_reference.pkl`, `amp_scaler.pkl`, `freq_scaler.pkl`, and `final_model_fcnn_classifier_16_8_7368.pth`.

 ---

-## Getting Started

-To train the model, execute the following steps:

-1. Edit `run_model.py` to specify the audio file path to be classified.
-2. Run `run_model.py` to load the trained model and classify the audio file.
-3. That's it!
-The script will output the predicted heartbeat sound type (0 = Normal, 1 = Extrahls, 2 = Murmur, 4 = Extrastole).

----